Trevor Mallard: Fourth National Government, 1993–1999

-As an opposition member of Parliament in the 1990s, Mallard was reappointed to the Justice and Law Reform committee (1993–1994) and appointed to the Government Administration committee (1993–1999).
-Under Helen Clark's leadership, Mallard was a senior member of the Labour Party.
-Michael Cullen described him as a member of Clark's inner circle which also included Pete Hodgson, Steve Maharey, Phil Goff and Annette King.
-He held spokesperson roles in portfolios he would later have ministerial responsibility for, including sport, state services and education.
+As a newly returned member of Parliament, Mallard supported Helen Clark in the 1993 Labour Party leadership contest.
+He became a senior member of the Labour Party under Clark's leadership and Michael Cullen described him as a member of Clark's inner circle, which also included Pete Hodgson, Steve Maharey, Phil Goff and Annette King.
+Clark appointed Mallard to spokesperson roles in portfolios for which he would later hold ministerial responsibility, including sport, state services, and education.
+As an opposition member of Parliament, Mallard was reappointed to the Justice and Law Reform committee (1993–1994) and appointed to the Government Administration committee (1993–1999).

 Fifth Labour Government, 1999–2008

 When Labour won the 1999 election, Mallard was appointed to Cabinet.
 He became Minister of Education, Minister of State Services, and Minister for Sport and Recreation.
 In connection with his Education role, he also became Minister Responsible for the Education Review Office, and in connection with his Sport role, he also became Minister for the America's Cup (New Zealand held the America's Cup at the time).
 In 2004, Mallard also became Co-ordinating Minister for Race Relations, and Minister of Energy.

 In September 2006, Mallard was implicated in the resignation of National Party leader Don Brash after interjecting with an allegation in the House that Brash had engaged in an extramarital affair.

 In an October 2007 cabinet reshuffle, he was reassigned to be the Minister for the Environment, the Minister of Labour, the Minister of Broadcasting, the Minister for State Owned Enterprises and the Associate Minister of Finance.

 In October 2007, Mallard punched National Party MP Tau Henare in a scuffle that took place outside the debating chambers.
 It is speculated that this was a result of comments Henare made regarding a new relationship Mallard had formed.
 Mallard quickly apologised for his part in the altercation.
 He also publicly revealed that the woman with whom he had entered a new relationship was former world champion rower Brenda Lawson.
 Police declined to investigate but Graham McCready launched a private prosecution.
 Mallard pleaded guilty to fighting in a public place and agreed to pay $500 to the Salvation Army's Bridge drug and alcohol programme.

 In May 2008, Mallard was warned by New Zealand's Chief Electoral Officer Robert Peden that signage on his electorate vehicle breached provisions of the controversial Electoral Finance Act and ordered him to update the signage to include an authorisation from party officials.
 However, the Chief Electoral Officer did not refer the matter to the New Zealand Police to prosecute as the matter was considered inconsequential.